 Abdur Rahman Mallick, Advocate, Delhi High Court said that “reforms in the recruitment sector with job opportunities for the younger population of this country are in line with the essence of Constitution of India – Right to Life with Human Dignity and a welcome initiative in that endeavor”.

-This entire webinar was organised to discuss various policy making reforms for National Recruitment Agency.
+This entire webinar was organized to discuss various policy-making reforms for National Recruitment Agency.

 Source: PIB Delhi Press Release, 31st August 2020.